GENERAL INFORMATION: 503-823-4000

 B. City agencies shall include affected Neighborhood Associations and District Coalitions in planning efforts which affect neighborhood livability.

 C. Notice of pending policy decisions affecting neighborhood livability shall be given to the Neighborhood Association(s) affected at least 30 days prior to final action on the decision by a City agency.
 If said 30 day period may injure or harm the public health, safety, welfare, or result in a significant financial burden to the City, this notice provision shall not apply.

 (Amended by Ordinance Nos.
-186216 and 187359, effective September 30, 2015.)
-There is hereby established and created an Office of Neighborhood Involvement which shall consist of a Director and such other employees as the Council may from time to time provide.
-In order to facilitate participation and improved communication between the public, Neighborhood Associations, Business District Associations, District Coalitions and the City, the Office of Neighborhood Involvement shall:
+186216, 187359 and 189078, effective July 18, 2018.)
+There is hereby established and created an Office of Community & Civic Life which shall consist of a Director and such other employees as the Council may from time to time provide.
+In order to facilitate participation and improved communication between the public, Neighborhood Associations, Business District Associations, District Coalitions and the City, the Office of Community & Civic Life shall:

 A. Assist Neighborhood Associations, District Coalitions and others in planning and developing programs for public involvement, crime prevention, dispute resolution and budget review;

 B. Act as an information clearinghouse and resource to Neighborhood and Business Associations, other groups and the public;